 The Group carries financial assets at FVPL using their fair values.
 Attributable transaction costs are recognized in the consolidated statements of income as incurred.
 Changes in fair value and realized gains or losses are recognized in the consolidated statements of income.
 Fair value changes from derivatives accounted for as part of an effective cash flow hedge are recognized in other comprehensive income.
-Any interest earned from investment in debt instrument designated as at FVPL is recognized in the consolidated statements of income.
-Any dividend income from investment in equity instrument is recognized in the consolidated statements of income when the right to receive payment has been established, unless the dividend clearly represents a recovery of the part of the cost of the investment.
+Any interest earned from investment in debt instrument designated as at FVPL is recognized in the consolidated statements of income from investment in equity instrument is recognized in the consolidated statements of income dividend income from investment in equity instrument is recognized in the consolidated statements of income when the right to receive payment has been established, unless the dividend clearly represents a recovery of the part of the cost of the investment.